whm3/civic_readiness_and_digital_hygiene/THESTART.md

 ### 🎶 From Trolling to Teaching

 From there it spiraled.
 Trolling turned into songwriting.
 Songs emerged from grocery lists.
 Recipes became ballads.
-Even the weather got its own verse.
+The dogs and chickens got their own verses.

 And then came the realization: